 Good marketing training founded in authenticity improves patient care and boosts recall because it makes patients feel valued.
 Eighty-four percent of people trust recommendations from friends, family, and colleagues over other types of marketing — and that starts in your office.

 Long gone are the days of blindly following a bottom line.
-With the surge in ethical branding and increased corporate consciousness, the goal of marketing has shifted.
+With the surge in ethical branding and increased corporate consciousness, the goal of dental marketing strategies has shifted.

 With these misconceptions out of the way, it’s time to get down to specifics.
-These do’s and don’ts will help you and your staff promote you practice and advocate for your patients while avoiding the most common pitfalls of a bad sales pitch.
+These do’s and don’ts will help you and your staff promote your dental practice and advocate for your patients while avoiding the most common pitfalls of a bad sales pitch.

 You get one chance to make a first impression, and since new patients are worth well over $4,000 to your practice, you better make it a good one.